-Truth be told, I don't know much about football.
-Come game day, I'm rooting for whatever team the person next to me is.
-But if there's one thing I can get behind, it's the food that goes along with the fanfare.
-While everyone's gathered around the screen, you'll find me making a strategic play at the snacking table.
-And one of the things I'll be piling high on my plate is chicken wings, in all their bone-licking glory.
+Truth be told, I don’t know much about football.
+But if there’s one thing I can get behind, it’s the food that goes along with the fanfare.
+While everyone’s gathered around the screen, you’ll find me making a strategic play at the snacking table.
+And one of the things I’ll be piling high on my plate is chicken wings, in all their bone-licking glory.

 The beauty of wings is that no matter which way you make them—baked, broiled, braised, or fried—they’re pretty hard to get wrong.
 Once you’ve got those flats and drumettes cooked, all they need is a high-intensity, flavor-packing sauce.
 Buffalo is the perennial favorite, of course.
 But there are countless other spicy, sweet, and savory possibilities that are just as appropriate for a sports-watching party.

-In advance of the big game, here are 11 wing recipes that will please each and every type of palate, from the heat-loving to the chile-averse.
-If wings aren't your Super Bowl appetizer of choice, no worries.
+In advance of the big game, here are 11 Super Bowl wing recipes that will please each and every type of palate, from the heat-loving to the chile-averse.
+If wings aren’t your Super Bowl appetizer of choice, no worries.
 Just head on over to our Super Bowl recipe headquarters to find tons of other snack recipes for the big game.
 Visit our friends at CBS Sports for the need-to-know Super Bowl information this year.

 2. Jerk Chicken Wings